“Find your passion, know your values, pray for guidance, live your dream”

 Cynthia chaired the bird-dogging campaign of the NH Primary Project for the New Hampshire Center for Non-profits to bring not-for-profit issues before the U.S. Presidential candidates.
 Watch: Non-profit Primary Campaign

-She is on the Board of Visitors of Queens University of Charlotte, the Royal Crest Board of Directors and attends Forest Hill Church.
+She is on the Board of Visitors of Queens University of Charlotte, the Royal Crest Board of Directors and attends Christ Lutheran Church.